Terms and Definitions

 The amount you pay each time a specific service is received regardless of deductible and coinsurance.
 Note: Pharmacy expenses may be subject to separate copayment requirements.

-The services or supplies for which benefits will be provided according to your subscription agreement.
+The services or supplies for which benefits will be provided according to your benefit document.

 A specific dollar amount you must pay within the benefit period before BCBSWY begins paying for covered services.

 A continually updated list of medications and related information representing the clinical judgment of physicians, pharmacists and other experts.
-Your cost to purchase a prescription drug is determined by the formulary and your subscription agreement.
+This may also be called a prescription drug list or a preferred drug list.
+Your cost to purchase a prescription drug is determined by the formulary and your benefit document.

-The charges for services or supplies that are not covered according to the terms of your subscription agreement.
+The charges for services or supplies that are not covered according to the terms of your benefit document.
 In addition, any amounts considered over the BCBSWY allowance are non-covered amounts.

 A set amount that equals the deductible plus the coinsurance maximum.
 Once you have met the out-of-pocket maximum, covered services are paid at 100% of allowable charges for the rest of the benefit period.
 Copayment amounts may continue to apply.